Kenesary24/Web_scraping/README.md

 ##  Disclaimer !
 > This tool is developed for **educational purposes only**.
 > The author does not encourage violating the Terms of Use of any website.
-> Please refer to the [Terms of Use of krisha.kz](https://krisha.kz/info/rules/) before using this tool.

 ## Features
 - Multithreaded scraping with `ThreadPoolExecutor`